0cjs/sedoc/8bit/kyo85/basic.md

 - Lines are up to 255 chars long.
 - (M100) The screen is not editable; use `EDIT [nnn[-mmm]]` to bring up a full-screen editor (the TEXT program) on the entire program or a line or line range.
-Adding additional lines will add new lines to the program.
-  De/re-tokenization make take some time.
+Lines may be added and removed.
+Re-tokenization make take some time.
 - (PC82) Screen is editable. `SHIFT-F4 List.↑↑` will list current line and move cursor back up to it.
 (But `EDIT` still available.)